Post

 Execution Identity:

-• I always use your account identity to execute the script.
+• I always use your account identity to run the script.

-• Users accessing the web app will execute the script as the currently logged-in Google account user.
+• Users accessing the web app will run the script as the currently logged-in Google account user.

 Who can access: